ibra15-cyber/TaskManagementSystemSB/README.md

 A Spring Boot REST API for task CRUD operations with dynamic search capabilities using JPA Specifications.

+## FIND ATTACHED THE IN THE ROOT FOLDER THE ARCHITECTURE DIAGRAM in architecture-diagram.mermaid file
+## AND THE SPRING CONCEPT EXPLAINED IN THE spring-concepts-summary
+## The link to the
 ## Prerequisites

 - **Java 21** (required by the project toolchain)